Freekeh in Australia: What It Is, Benefits, How to Cook (Cracked vs Whole) + Easy Ideas

 - Supports digestion and gut health (prebiotic)

-- Low glycemic index (ideal for stable blood sugar)
+- Low glycaemic index (stable blood sugar)

 - Helps with satiety and weight management